Pseudoperonospora cannabina: Management

 There are many ways to help manage and control this disease.
-One of the biggest things that people can do is being consistent with cleaning their gardening supplies.
-However, this means cleaning your tools after tending to each plant.
+One of the biggest things that growers can do is being consistent with cleaning their gardening supplies.
+However, this means cleaning tools after tending to each plant.
 Also, simple practices such as a shoe washing station at the entrance of every greenhouse can help minimize the risk of spreading the disease to multiple growing areas.
 Crop rotation is also a beneficial cultural practice that can be done in order to reduce the spread of this disease.
 Proper spacing between plants is also important.
 When the plants are very close together, they trap moisture under their canopies and can be in contact with each other.
-If you can prevent the plants from touching each other, you can help cut down on the spread of Pseudoperonospora.
+Preventing the plants from touching each other can help cut down on the spread of Pseudoperonospora.
 If the disease has become aggressive, it may be in the grower's best option to spray for the downy mildew.
 Products such as copper fungicide can be effective.
 However, it is important to ensure that the undersides of the leaves are sprayed well with the fungicide.
-The underside is where the fruiting bodies that produce the infectious spores are located, and this is the part of the disease cycle that you would want to target and control.
+The underside is where the fruiting bodies that produce the infectious spores are located, and this is the part of the disease cycle that may be targeted for disease control.
 As an extra precautionary measure, a grower can choose to have their soil either heat-sterilized or pasteurized.
 This process heats the soil to very high temperatures, with intentions to destroy the overwintering oospores which would otherwise restart the disease cycle in the spring.
 This practice of soil sterilization can be very costly, and may not complete eradicate all of the resting spores.
 However, if the problem is extreme enough, it may be one of the last options left, asides from finding a new plot of land.